Skip to main content

 New ePrivacy rules go hand in hand with other EU initiatives to ensure our privacy online.
 For example, the EU’s General Data Protection Regulation (GDPR) ensures our personal data can only be gathered under strict conditions and for legitimate purposes.

 Around one in three Internet users is a child.
-Children are accessing content online at younger and younger ages.
+Children go online at younger and younger ages.

 While there are excellent opportunities for learning and creativity online, there are also risks.
-Children may be exposed to fake news, cyberbullying, privacy breaches, harmful content and grooming.
+Children may be exposed to cyberbullying, privacy breaches, fake news, harmful or illegal content, and grooming.

 Latest News